Qantas confirms non-stop London flights will restart on 14th November – to Darwin, not Perth

 Qantas does not accept unvaccinated passengers on international flights.

 You can find out more on the Qantas website here.
+Our guide to earning Qantas Points from UK credit cards is here.

 You can, in theory, book this flight using Avios – as Qantas is a oneworld alliance member alongside British Airways – but premium cabin seating has always been incredibly difficult to find.